Shokry1/Localization-and-Tracking/proposal.md

 ### 4. Can I use the same problem proposed in selected proposals or past project website?

 Unless you provide a major update I will most probably reject your proposal.

-### 5. Can I use the same problem statement I use in my graduation project (or thesis)?

-You can use the same domain, but you have to tackle a different issue other than the one you're investigating in your graduation project (thesis).